secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 <summary>Family and Domestic Violence Leave</summary>

 * All team members are entitled to 5 days of unpaid family and domestic violence leave each year.
 This leave will run concurrently with GitLab PTO.
-Team members should notify Total Rewards (total-rewards@gitlab.com) if they need to make use of this leave.
+Team members should notify the Absence Management team (leaves@gitlab.com) if they need to make use of this leave.
 * For more information on Family and Domestic Violence Leave, please visit the Fair Work Ombudsman Website.
 * Resources:
   * [1800RESPECT](https://www.1800respect.org.au/)